Jared Leto Skips Out On ‘My So-Called Life’ Zoom Reunion

 “Of course Jared isn’t there,” one fan wrote.
 “I love him but he doesn’t acknowledge the show that started him.”

-Of course, Leto may have just missed the memo.
+Leto may have just missed the memo.
 The actor recently revealed he was clueless about the coronavirus pandemic after going on a lengthy retreat with no contact with the outside world.
-When the 48-year-old returned home from the retreat he was stunned to find out how much the world had changed.
+When the 48-year-old returned home from the retreat, he was stunned to find out how much the world had changed.

 My So-Called Life aired for just one season in 1994-1995, but the 19 episodes went on to become cult classics when MTV later aired the series in heavy rotation.